kiwipower/TPIC6C596/README.md

 demoCounter will count up the digits from 0 -> (10^numberOfDrivers).
 The speed of the counting is also defined by the number of drivers in use.

-Simply call this function to test
+Simply call this function to test your equipment.

 # License